Milton Resnick: Later life

 In the 1980s along with many canvases, he painted more than one hundred and forty small abstractions on stiff planks of cardboard.
 In 1986 he started to introduce into his pictures proto-human figures often in a cruciform or slingshot gestalt, and nearly interchangeable with his sign for a tree.
 They remained largely abstract in feeling and tone.
 No inviting space beckons the viewer nor compromises the quite distinctive agitation of the surface that, along with a preference for mineralized color, characterizes much of Resnick's work for the last forty years of his life.

-He also painted numerous strange hermetic insignia's.
+He also painted numerous strange hermetic insignias.
 The X, a sign of negation, frequently decomposed into two elbows that often didn't align properly.
 The attitude towards symmetry and order remained light-heartedly derisive.
 He always maintained that ideas and narratives were just grist for his mill; nothing more.
 Content had no significance to him other than to provide an occasion to paint.
 He didn't generate ideas but made use of them as a subject if it pleased him to.
 Much of the late work was painted on rag or mold made paper, often with acrylic or gouache.
 His written poetry became increasingly important to him in the last ten years of his life.

-Milton Resnick took his life in March 2004.
+Milton Resnick committed suicide in March 2004.